About ASSMA · Public project information

 Families and professionals

-A clearer and less stigmatising language for discussing sensitivity and emotional wellbeing in adolescence.
+A clearer and less stigmatising language for discussing sensitivity and emotional well-being in adolescence.

 03